When this content has been published

 Plastics - mixed

 Polystyrene should be placed in your black general waste bin.
 If expanded polystyrene is part of the packaging of electrical appliances, you can ask at the time the appliance is delivered if the company can take back the packaging to be reused or recycled.
-There is no facility as such to recycle polystyrene at the moment.
+There is no facility to recycle polystyrene at the moment.

 Playgroups and schools may want postcards for play materials, and many charity shops sell them on.

 Printer cartridges can be recycled in your green recycling box, which is emptied weekly.